-(1) value arrived at in terms of paragraph 45; and

-(2) face value of the SRs reduced by the notional provisioning rate applicable if the loans had continued on the books of the transferor.
+- (1) value arrived at in terms of paragraph 45; and - (2) face value of the SRs reduced by the notional provisioning rate applicable if the loans had continued on the books of the transferor.

-Provided that in respect of valuation of investment in SRs outstanding in the books of Regional Rural Banks, as on September 24, 2021, the following treatment shall be applicable:
+Provided that in respect of valuation of investment in SRs outstanding in the books of Urban Cooperative Banks, as on September 24, 2021 ('specified SRs'), the following treatment shall be applicable:

-- (i) The difference between the carrying value of such SRs and the valuation arrived at in terms of this clause, as on the next financial reporting date after the date of issuance of these directions, may be provided over a five-year period starting with the financial year ending March 31, 2022 - i.e. from FY 2021-22 till FY 2025-26. - (ii) Subsequent valuation of investments in such SRs on an ongoing basis shall, however, be strictly in terms of the provisions of these directions. - (iii) RRBs concerned shall put in place a board approved plan to ensure that the provisioning made in each of the financial years in compliance of sub-clause (a) above is not less than one fifth of the required provisioning on this count. - (iv) Valuation of investments in SRs made by all lenders after the issuance of these directions shall be strictly in terms of the provisions of these directions.
+- (i) The difference between the carrying value of such SRs and the valuation arrived at in terms of this clause, as on the next financial reporting date after the date of issuance of these directions, may be provided over a seven-year period starting with the financial year ending March 31, 2022 - i.e. from FY 2021-22 till FY 2027-28.
+However, any provisions already made for the specified SRs shall continue to be maintained. - (ii) Subsequent valuation of investments in such SRs on an ongoing basis shall, however, be strictly in terms of the provisions of these directions. - (iii) UCBs concerned shall put in place a board approved plan to ensure that the provisioning made in each of the financial years in compliance of sub-clause (a) above is not less than one fifth of the required provisioning on this count. - (iv) Valuation of investments in SRs made by all lenders after the issuance of these directions shall be strictly in terms of the provisions of these directions.